geoserver/geoserver/doc/en/developer/source/release/guide/index.rst

   * disable the maintenance jobs, and remove them from the geoserver view
   * create new jobs, copying from the existing main development branch jobs, editing the branch in the build command.

-* Announce on the developer mailing list that the new stable branch has been created.
+* Announce on the developer group that the new stable branch has been created.

 * Switch to the new branch and update the documentation links, replacing ``docs.geoserver.org/latest`` with ``docs.geoserver.org/2.12.x`` (for example):